Wednesday, June 8, 2016

 "Look who's getting defensive.
 What was the number, Dad?
 Or do you even remember?"
 He didn't answer.
 "You're pathetic, you know that?"

 He sighed.
-"Look, Wayne, can we get out of here?
+"Look, Todd, can we get out of here?
 Go for a walk?"

 "At half-past midnight?
 In this neighborhood?
 Or do you have some magic powers that can protect us?"